/proc filesystem/proctical exampleQ: What goes in the first patch?

 /usr/bin/bash

-If we replace $$
+If we replace $$ with self,

 we are now referring to the child process

-the shell created by fork
+the shell created by forking itself

-ing the user command:
+and execing the user command:

 $ cat /proc/self/comm